Jack Reed (Rhode Island politician): 2020

-Political future
+2026

+In February 2025, Reed expressed his intent to run for a sixth term.

+Executive branch rumors

 In 2008, Reed was mentioned as a potential vice presidential running mate for Barack Obama.
 On July 14, 2008, Reed announced that he was "not interested" in becoming Obama's running mate.

 Reed has consistently been mentioned as a possible Secretary of Defense.
 In late 2010, he turned down Obama's offer to succeed Robert Gates as Secretary of Defense.
 The position was ultimately filled by Leon Panetta.
 After Obama was reelected in 2012 and Panetta announced his decision to retire, Reed was again mentioned as a possible nominee for the position, as well as for Director of the Central Intelligence Agency.
 Once again, he denied interest in either position.

 When Panetta's successor Chuck Hagel announced his resignation in December 2014, Reed was again said to be on Obama's shortlist.
 Despite the Republican takeover of the Senate in the 2014 elections, it was said that Reed's confirmation would be a "foregone conclusion".
 He again denied interest, with a spokesman saying, "Senator Reed loves his job and wants to continue serving the people of Rhode Island in the United States Senate.
 He has made it very clear that he does not wish to be considered for Secretary of Defense or any other cabinet position.
 He just asked the people of Rhode Island to hire him for another six-year term and plans on honoring that commitment."

 On November 24, 2014, Ted Nesi of WPRI-TV gave some reasons that Reed might be uninterested in cabinet positions, citing his "safe seat", his status as one of the most popular politicians in the state, his fondness for working in the Senate and his passion for housing policy.
 He concluded that "no matter how many times Reed's aides privately groan about another flareup of defense secretary speculation, they surely appreciate that each recurrence is a sign of the senator's positive reputation in Washington and Obama's esteem for him."